Google Domains Overview – Everything You Need To Know

 As soon as the purchase has been completed, Google Domains will automatically open up the dashboard for your domain.

-To point your domain to a host is quite simple, just go to the DNS tab, and from here you can either change your nameservers to your host’s nameservers or add resource records to your Google nameservers.
+To point your domain to a host is quite simple, go to the DNS tab, and from here, you can either change your nameservers to your host’s nameservers or add resource records to your Google nameservers.

 Step 4: Set Up Email Forwarding (Optional)